tbaghfalaki/TSJM/README.md

 ```

 ### Example Usage
-We consider two paradigms here.
-The first one is the full Bayesian approach in which both steps are Bayesian, so the second stage takes longer.
-Both stages can be easily done using the TSJM package.
+We consider two methods here.
+The first method is the full Bayesian approach, where both stages of the analysis are performed using Bayesian techniques.
+As a result, the second stage requires more computational time.
+Both stages can be easily executed using the TSJM package.
 Examples from the full Bayesian approach in TSJM can be found in the following:
 - Parameter estimation: This analysis is presented [here](/Exam1.md)
 - Dynamic prediction: This analysis is presented [here](/Exam2.md)

+The second method uses the Rubin formula to estimate the standard deviation.
+We apply this approach to solve two examples:
+- Example 1: Without considring explanatroty variables  [here](/Exam3.md)
+- Example 2: By considring explanatroty variables [here](/Exam4.md)

 ### Reference
 Baghfalaki, T., Hashemi, R., Helmer, C. & Jacqmin-Gadda, H. (2024).
 A Two-stage Joint Modeling Approach for Multiple Longitudinal Markers and Time-to-event Data.
 Submitted.